 This InstaGrant allowed for the purchase of a case of 15 Sphero BOLT programmable robots and chargers for the Seven Bridges STEAM Center.
 The Sphero BOLT is a ball the size of an orange that can be driven and coded.
 By integrating the Sphero BOLT into the STEAM curriculum, students will learn foundational computer science skills and apply them to logic and problem solving across curricular areas.

 Jenny Gieras, Seven Bridges Middle School STEAM Center

 This InstaGrant funded the purchase of a SNAG (Starting New At Golf) golf equipment package to be used as a part of the Physical Education curriculum at Seven Bridges.
 The equipment funded by this grant is designed to introduce students to the game of golf, while also engaging more experienced players.

 Brady Kittredge, Chrissy Catapano, Matt Simone, Travis Edwards, Physical Education Department; Seven Bridges Middle School

 Flexible Seating for 2nd Grade Class ($946.80)

-This InstaGrant is a pilot of flexible seating cushions for Sarah Alley’s 2nd Grade class.
-The goal of this grant is to provide a personalized educational experience for each student while increasing student stamina and focus.
+This InstaGrant funded a pilot of flexible seating cushions for Sarah Alley’s 2nd Grade class.
+The goal of this grant was to provide a personalized educational experience for each student while increasing student stamina and focus.